mxstbr/mxstbr.com/src/pages/problems.md

 My first intuition was that it's because UI Devtools writes out to my code, but really that's not the point.
 It could just as well not do that and still be super useful.

 What makes UI Devtools useful for development is its ability to scope itself to _my app_.
-I can lightly edit _my app_ with _my styles_ (in this case, only if I'm using Tailwind).
+I can lightly try different of _my styles_ on _my app_ in real-time.

 Think about this then: how could React DevTools scope itself to my app and be useful for development?

 What if you could drag and drop any React component that's already in your app onto the page?
-Or even just edit them in the JSX tree?
+Or even just edit them in real-time into the JSX tree?

 ## Making good decisions is really hard